 Exact numbers are difficult to obtain.
 Worldwide, there are far fewer chimpanzees than other species used in research.
-In Gabon, the Primate Center of the International Center for Medical Research (CIRMF) has about 75 chimpanzees for use in research.
+In West Africa, Gabon's Centre International de Recherches Medicales primate center has approximately 75 chimpanzees for use in research.

 Japan has an unofficial moratorium on invasive experiments involving great apes.
 They still conduct behavioral and cognitive research geared towards "understanding the biological, behavioral and socioecological aspects of primates, and the origin and evolution of man."
-This research is conducted at the Kyoto University Primate Research Institute, which has 15 chimpanzees who are part of a program called the Cooperative Research Program.
-Each year about 170 visiting scientists carry out research on the monkeys and apes.
+This research is conducted at the Kyoto University Primate Research Institute, which has roughly 15 chimpanzees who are part of a program called the Cooperative Research Program.
+Each year around 170 visiting scientists carry out research on the monkeys and apes.

-In 2006, the New York Blood Center (NYBC) ended chimpanzee research and closed the Vilab II chimpanzee research facility in Liberia.
-According to the Hepatitis Research Foundation (HRF), which is associated with the NYBC, Vilab's remaining 74 chimpanzees were resocialized into groups and released into the Liberia Chimpanzee Sanctuary, previously known as the Vilab II Island Sanctuary Project.
-However, based on the HRF website, it appears that a "recently completed chimpanzee [vaccine] trial" was conducted involving HBV and HCV viruses with clinical trials scheduled to begin in 2008 when "chimpanzee research [would] no longer [be] needed."
+In 2006, the New York Blood Center (NYBC) announced the decision to end their use of chimpanzees in research and close the Vilab II chimpanzee research facility in Liberia.
+According to the Hepatitis Research Foundation (HRF), associated with NYBC, Vilab's remaining 74 chimpanzees would be resocialized into groups and released into the Liberia Chimpanzee Sanctuary, also known as the Vilab II Island Sanctuary Project, pending the completion of existing protocols.
+For example, in 2007 HRF completed a chimpanzee vaccine trial involving hepatitis B and C viruses, with human clinical trials scheduled to begin in 2008 when "chimpanzee research [would] no longer [be] needed."

-With an estimated 1,100 chimpanzees in twelve U.S. research facilities, the U.S. remains the sole large-scale user of chimpanzees in research in the world.
-The majority of the chimpanzees are housed at six biomedical facilities.
+With an estimated 1,000 chimpanzees in nine U.S. research facilities, the U.S. remains the sole large-scale user of chimpanzees in research in the world.
+The majority of the chimpanzees are housed at five biomedical facilities.
 Relatively few of them are in active protocols.
 Most are "warehoused" for potential future research.